CyberPhoenix90/ferrum-db/readme.md

 ### Defragmentation

 With defragmentation we could shrink page files that have only a few deleted records instead of having to hope that all of them get deleted eventually.
 Defragmentation would have to run in a background thread, check through the references to find gaps and then lock the index while moving the data inside the page then truncating the file.
 This would avoid the situation where junk piles up because of sporadic deletes that never fully clear a page file

+### New collection type: Tree

+A special collection type specifically made to represent tree structures with ways of querying the tree at high speed and automatic management of child parent relationships (e.g. delete child on parent deletion)

+### New collection type: Searchable Index

+A type of key value storage where you can have multiple keys that are either strings or numbers (or both) and different ways to query on those keys.
+E.g. full text search, fuzzy search.
+Going to necessarily be more memory intensive than the other collections since FerrumDB does not compromise on performance

+### New collection type: Blockchain

+A collection that represents data as a set of changes from the previous version.
+Not unlike git this would allow all versions of the data that have ever been written to that collection to be seen and allows reverting back to prior versions

 ## Running ferrum db